kvietcong/kvietcong/README.md

 - Learn Go
 - Learn Rust
-- Learn Haskell (or some type of functional programming language)
+- Learn Haskell or Clojure (or some type of functional programming language)
 - Get decent at UI/UX
 - Look into Flutter and Dart